zlj-zlj/Multi_ACPNet/README.md

 ## Download
 Download the dataset at https://drive.google.com/file/d/1QYvZQR1WNHGIhw5gFxseeRkAqyFbcmC3/view?usp=drive_link.

-Additionally, download trRosetta from: https://github.com/gjoni/trRosetta and place the model in the "utils/trRosetta" directory.
+Download trRosetta from: https://github.com/gjoni/trRosetta and place the model in the "utils/trRosetta" directory.
 ## Requirements
 The main packages and their versions used in this project are as follows:
 ```